nataliecapito/Meteor-Miner/README.md

 # Meteor Miner
-## Description
-Simple space miner game, where tapping the correct meteor can either save or destroy you.
+- Simple space miner game, where tapping the correct meteor can either save or destroy you.
 Be careful, get that high-score, and you got this!

 # General
 ## Running/Viewing (Simulation)/Building